LingAdeu/LingAdeu/README.md

 - ⚡ Fun fact: ...
 -->
 ![Header](Header.png)

-## 👨🏻‍💻 Language Enthusiast | Data Science & Linguistics Explorer
+## 👨🏻‍💻 Linguistics and Data Analytics Enthusiast

-Fascinated by the beauty of natural and programming languages, with a focus on R and Python.
-Currently on a journey to learning Data Science and Computational Linguistics. 📊
+Fascinated by the beauty of natural and programming languages, with a focus on <span style="color:#447cc3">R</span> and <span style="color:#447cc3">Python</span>.
+Currently on a journey to learning Data Science and Linguistics. 📊

 <h3 align="left">Connect with me:</h3>
 <p align="left">